 What other situations may HDB reject my EC application other than exceeding the household income ceiling?

 HDB is unlikely to reject your application if you meet all their eligible criteria.
 Rejection may occur due to untruthful declarations of income or appeal reasons.

 How much CPF housing grant am I entitled to?

 The CPF Housing Grant is a housing subsidy provided by the government.
-Like HDB flats, it will be credited into your CPF account.
-The housing grant is to assist eligible first-timer family to kickstart their home ownership process.
+Like HDB flats, it will be credited to your CPF account.
+The housing grant is to assist eligible first-timer families to kickstart their homeownership process.
 The amount of the grant will depend on household income, up to a maximum of $30,000 (please refer to the table below).